-1 issue.
-If he can't, then a report needs to go to the 2 coroner and you will exercise ultimately your discretion 3 as to how you deal with such a report.
-What he is 4 flagging up is that if you don't do that but wait for 5 the post-mortem result, then the possibility is, 6 somewhere in there, a true issue that should go to the 7 coroner may not happen.
-And what's required is that the 8 clinicians make their stand first.
-That was his concern 9 and he expressed himself in quite robust terms about it.
+23 Q. His concern is that the doctor or the clinician should 24 be required very promptly to focus his or her mind as to 25 whether this is a case in which a death certificate can issue.
+If he can't, then a report needs to go to the coroner and you will exercise ultimately your discretion as to how you deal with such a report.
+What he is flagging up is that if you don't do that but wait for the post-mortem result, then the possibility is, somewhere in there, a true issue that should go to the coroner may not happen.
+And what's required is that the clinicians make their stand first.
+That was his concern and he expressed himself in quite robust terms about it.
 10 So if I may ask you in this way: firstly, are you ever 11 aware of whether things happen in that order or not?
-12 A. The answer's no. My understanding was that it was along 13 the lines referred to by the doctors from the 14 Children's Hospital, that bearing in mind the promptness 15 with which contented post-mortems are carried out after 16 the death, practice was to wait for the pathologist 17 ringing the ward and giving the cause of death.
-18 Q. Yes.
+12 A. The answer's no. My understanding was that it was along 13 the lines referred to by the doctors from the Children's Hospital, that bearing in mind the promptness 14 15 with which contented post-mortems are carried out after 16 the death, practice was to wait for the pathologist ringing the ward and giving the cause of death.
+Q. Yes.
 The inquiry also has another expert who took 19 a slightly different view to Professor Lucas, but there 20 was a slightly mixed response from the clinicians in 21 their evidence about that.
-Dr Hicks, the paediatric 22 clinical lead, her view was that you can wait for the 23 initial anatomical summary, which is the thing that

-- comes out if not that day, within a day or so, and - that's all right, that still constitutes promptly, but

-1 you certainly shouldn't be waiting for the autopsy 1 a period of time, for 2 result itself.
-In her view that would not be promptly, 2 pathologist.
-So if I 3 and that wouldn't be appropriate.
-So that was her 3 I'm being asked to put 4 evidence.
-4 the concern that Profe 5 A. Yes.
-5 A. Yes.
-I can see both s 6 Q. Dr Crean's evidence was slightly different.
-His view is 6 will first of all a 7 the clinician needs to know whether he or she can issue 7 but as we all know, if 8 a death certificate.
-If he or she cannot at that time 8 a consented post-morte 9 issue a death certificate, even though they don't know 9 would rest with him or 10 all the full chain of how a natural death arose.
-If 10 MS ANYADIKE-DANES: Yes.
-11 they can't issue a death certificate, that's a coroner's 11 matters I was asked to 12 matter.
-If they can issue a death certificate, they get 12 I think is the end, bu 13 on and issue a death certificate.
-And all that happens 13 minutes just to make s 14 later on is just edification, better learning of the 14 issues.
-15 mechanism of death.
-So there is a difference of view 15 THE CHAIRMAN: We're almos 16 there.
-And for completeness, if I give you Dr Keeling, 16 MS ANYADIKE-DANES: Thank 17 Jan Keeling, who's the inquiry's other expert, 17 (4.35 pm) 18 308-020-299.
-She says: 18 (A s 19 "When a post-mortem has not been instructed, a death 19 (4.49 pm) 20 certificate may be issued by the responsible clinician 20 MS ANYADIKE-DANES: Really 21 on instruction from the coroner or by the clinician 21 If I take them the 22 taking into account information from the pathologist 22 I think I had raised w 23 when a hospital post-mortem has been performed."
-23 Professor Young.
-I wa 24 So her view was that the clinician could wait, 24 some discussions with although she hasn't expressed herself as for how long
+Dr Hicks, the paediatric 22 clinical lead, her view was that you can wait for the initial anatomical summary, which is the thing that comes out if not that day, within a day or so, and that's all right, that still constitutes promptly, but you certainly shouldn't be waiting for the autopsy result itself.
+In her view that would not be promptly, and that wouldn't be appropriate.
+So that was her evidence Q. Dr Crean's evidence was slightly different.
+His view is the clinician needs to know whether he or she can issue a death certificate.
+If he or she cannot at that time issue a death certificate, even though they don't know 10 all the full chain of how a natural death arose.
+If 11 they can't issue a death certificate, that's a coroner's 12 matter.
+If they can issue a death certificate, they get 13 on and issue a death certificate.
+And all that happens later on is just edification, better learning of the 14 mechanism of death.
+So there is a difference of view 15 16 there.
+And for completeness, if I give you Dr Keeling,

+Jan Keeling, who's the inquiry's other expert, 308-020-299.
+She says: "When a post-mortem has not been instructed, a death certificate may be issued by the responsible clinician on instruction from the coroner or by the clinician taking into account information from the pathologist when a hospital post-mortem has been performed."
+So her view was that the clinician could wait. although she hasn't expressed herself as for how long